Coverage for Seniors benefit

-- Have submitted proof of age documentation to Alberta Health (such as a birth certificate, old age pension entitlement, passport, immigration record, or naturalization or citizenship certificate).
+In order to be registered, seniors must provide proof of being 65 years of age or older such as a birth certificate, old age pension entitlement, passport, immigration record, or naturalization or citizenship certificate.

 Benefits covered under this plan